farewa/b-end-nc-news/README.md

 This project is a northcoders social news RESTful API that was created in order to create a Reddit site frontEnd single page app.

+The current [frontEnd](https://github.com/farewa/frontEnd-nc-news/tree/master/src) project is still being built but can be found here

 ### Hosting